Dynatrace/k8s-problem-patterns/kyverno/kyverno-installation/README.md

 ####

 ## Summary
 The kyverno problem patterns based in this repo require Kyverno.
-This folder contains a `values.yaml` file with the correct configuration and annotations needed for the problem patters to appear in a Dynatrace tenant.
+This folder contains a `values.yaml` file with the correct configuration and annotations needed for the problem patterns to appear in a Dynatrace tenant.

 The most import items configured are:
 * A background scan interval of 5 minutes to ensure we always have a recent event.